Disentangling data contributions to the precision measurement of the largest leptonic mixing angle: Numerical simulation results for precision contributions

 The statistical significance, defined as $\sqrt{\Delta \chi^2}$ for excluding the maximal-mixing and wrong-octant hypotheses in the T2HK, DUNE, and ESSnuSB experiments are presented in Fig ~\ref{fig:octantresolvhyperk}.
 Compared to T2HK and DUNE, ESSnuSB exhibits a slightly smaller sensitivity for resolving the $\theta_{23}$ ambiguity.
 T2HK and DUNE can eliminate both the maximal-mixing and wrong-octant hypotheses at a $3\sigma$ C.L. if the actual value of $\sin^2 \theta_{23}$ lies outside the interval [0.47, 0.55], that includes approximately 63\% of the currently allowed range of $\sin^2 \theta_{23}$.
-The sensitivity of ESSnuSB is limited to the restricted interval of $\sin^2 \theta_{23}$ between [0.46, 0.56], encompassing 47\% of potential values of $\sin^2 \theta_{23}$.
+The sensitivity of ESSnuSB is limited to the restricted interval of $\sin^2 \theta_{23}$ between [0.46, 0.56], encompassing 45\% of potential values of $\sin^2 \theta_{23}$.
 The breakdown sensitivities into the contributions from \emph{disappearance} (DIS) and \emph{appearance} (APP) data samples show similar patterns among these three experiments.
 In T2HK, the contribution from \emph{disappearance} samples for excluding the maximal-mixing hypothesis dominates except in the region where $0.50 \leq \sin^2 \theta_{23} \leq 0.54$, which is primarily driven by \emph{appearance} samples.
 For excluding the wrong-octant, the contribution of the \emph{appearance} samples becomes more prominent, while \emph{disappearance} samples contribute less in the higher octant for $\sin^2 \theta_{23}$ within the range of (0.50, 0.54).
 This is due to the octant degeneracy inherent in the \emph{disappearance} probabilities, as analyzed in Section~\ref{sec:samples}.
 In DUNE, \emph{disappearance} samples predominate in ruling out the maximal-mixing hypothesis, except in the range $0.50 \leq \sin^2 \theta_{23} \leq 0.55$.
 The sensitivity to the wrong-octant hypothesis is also influenced by \emph{appearance} samples.
-ESSnuSB can ascertain the octant of $\sin^2 \theta_{23}$ if its actual values are out the range of [0.45, 0.55].
+It is noteworthy in Fig.~\ref{fig:octantresolvhyperk} that the contribution of the disappearance data samples to octant resolution in DUNE is substantially more than that of T2HK and ESSnuSB, primarily due to its broad-band neutrino energy beam.
+ESSnuSB can ascertain the octant of $\sin^2 \theta_{23}$ if its actual values are out the range of [0.46, 0.56].
 The contributions from both \emph{appearance} and \emph{disappearance} samples in ESSnuSB are similar to those in T2HK and DUNE, and align with the oscillation probability analysis presented in Section~\ref{sec:samples}.
+The impact of systematic errors, such as the signal normalization error, energy resolution, and energy calibration on the \thetamu-octant and maximal-mixing sensitivity has been examined separately for each data sample contribution.
+The driven systematic is identified as the signal normalization error for the \emph{appearance} contribution, owning to the fact that the deviation of appearance probability in the case of non-maximal value of \thetamu\ from the maximal case has minimal energy dependence in the experimental energy range.
+The sensitivity of the \emph{disappearance} samples to the maximal-mixing exclusion is slightly affected by the energy resolution near the oscillation dip, as illustrated in Fig.~\ref{fig:syst}.